Icinga/icinga2/doc/6-configuring-icinga-2.md

 with `{`, `(` and `[` extend until the matching closing character and can be broken up into multiple lines.

-Alternatively you can write multiple statements in a single line by separating them with a semicolon:
+Alternatively you can write multiple statements on a single line by separating them with a semicolon:

     object Host "host1.example.org" {